horizon0408/depth_note/README.md

 <a href="https://arxiv.org/pdf/1904.09099.pdf">AMNet: Deep Atrous Multiscale Stereo Disparity Estimation Networks</a>
+*  use an AM module after the D-ResNet backbone to form the feature extractor (similar purpose like SPP)
+    + a set of 3×3 dilated convolutions with increasing dilation factors (1,2,2,4,4,...,k/2,k/2,k), two 1×1 conv with dilation factor one are added at the end
+    + dilated convs provide denser features than pooling
+    + increase the receptive field and get denser multiscale contextual w/o losing the spatial resolution

+* Extended Cost Volume Aggregation
+    + unlike others only use single volume, it concatenate three different cost volumes (kind of encode several distance metric res here), final size will be H×W×(D+1)×4C
+    + disparitylevel feature concatenation
+        + just concatenate L/R features lile GC-Net, PSMNet, get volume of size H×W×(D+1)×2C
+    + Disparity-level feature distance
+        + compute the point-wise absolute difference between L/R features at all disparity levels, get volume of size H×W×(D+1)×C
+    + Disparity-level depthwise correlation
+        + compute scalar product(like DispNetC) between L/R patches, get volume of size H×W×(D+1)×1
+        + to make the size comparable(now the channel is only 1 here), implement depthwise correlation, which means compute the patch correlation for each channel (t is 0 in practical, which means the size of patch is 1×1 actually, so it's just two number's product for every channel), which finally get a volume of size H×W×(D+1)×C.

+* stacked AM modules to aggregate ECV (3D convs here because of the size of ECV)

 ## Multi-view depth estimation<a name="mvs"></a>
 <a href="https://arxiv.org/pdf/1901.02571.pdf">Neural RGB→D Sensing: Depth and Uncertainty from a Video Camera (CVPR 2019)</a>  <a href = "https://github.com/NVlabs/neuralrgbd">[code]</a>